 Safety and Preparedness when RV Camping in Michigan

-Obviously, safety is always important, even while RV camping in Michigan.
+Safety is always important, even while RV camping in Michigan.
 In most cases, simply driving safely and packing a first aid kit will be enough to keep your family safe and sound during their Michigan adventure.
-That said, it never hurts to do a little extra preparation by learning about potential weather events and wildlife encounters.
+But it never hurts to do a little extra preparing by learning about potential weather events and wildlife encounters.

 Weather Conditions and Natural Disaster Preparedness